I present here the STorM32-BGC project. It is a controller for brushless gimbals with 3 axes, and is based on a STM32 32-bit microcontroller.

 (open source, see here)

-(Demo video showing the advantage of a 2nd IMU, which is an intrinsic part of the STorM32bgc concept.)
+(Demo video showing the advantages of a 2nd IMU.)

 - 19. June.
 2014: Firmware v0.33 released